 After installing Security Update 2014-002 for Mavericks, one of the three identical monitors is now detected correctly at its native resolution... one of the two mini displayport ones (I thought for sure the odd man out would be the one on DVI).
 Very strange.

 I'll see if I can find out what's going on later.

 I very rarely use Mavericks, so far only with a single display.

 (I remember past posts about some problems with DisplayPort monitors in OS X 10.9.2 and a Dell U2713H owner posted that disabling DisplayPort 1.2 in the monitor's OSD setup helped (as did another Dell display owner in reply), but that was regarding more serious problems IIRC (like no video/black screen).
 (Dave later wrote that his older U2412 model doesn't support DisplayPort 1.2.)
-There were also some problems with 3rd party display addons w/10.9.2 at the time.
-The March 10th archives page has links to some Posts/Tips on OS X 10.9.2 and External Displays.
-Also googled "radeon 7950 triple monitor" and a few threads in the results on fixing triple monitor problems, including PC users.)
+There were also some problems with 3rd party display addons with 10.9.2 at the time.
+The March 10th archives page had links to some Posts/Tips on OS X 10.9.2 and External Displays.
+Also googled "Radeon 7950 triple monitor" and a few threads in the results on fixing triple monitor problems, including PC users.)